jfalcou/eve/README.md

 ## Current status - Operational

-EVE is considered **operational**: it's usable, has a large feature set for a sensible amount of instruction sets but it's possible some values or performance issues may still remain.
-Don't hesitate to report any funky code-gen or bad optimizations so we can deliver the best performance around.
+EVE is considered **operational**: it's usable and has a large feature set for a sensible number of instruction sets.
+However, some values or performance issues may still remain.
+Don't hesitate to report any funky code generation or bad optimisations so we can deliver the best performance around.

 ### Current roster of supported Instruction Sets

-In term of SIMD extension sets, we actively supports (ie code is optimized and regularly tested) the following:
+In terms of SIMD extension sets, we actively support (ie code is optimised and regularly tested) the following:

 Full support with tests:
   - **Intel**